TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 ---

-Configure the state estimator settings.
+Set up the state estimator settings here.
-The default settings are generally adequate.
+The default configurations are usually adequate for most use cases.

 ## Simulation

 ---

-Configure the Gazebo simulation environment settings.
+Configure the settings for the Gazebo simulation environment.
-`Gravity` is fixed at the standard gravitational acceleration.
+`Gravity` is set to the standard gravitational acceleration by default.
-The latitude, longitude, and altitude are set by default to the Geodetic origin of Japan and the Japan Vertical Datum, respectively.
+The default latitude, longitude, and altitude correspond to the Geodetic origin of Japan and the Japan Vertical Datum.
-Since these are not particularly crucial for this case, we will keep the default settings.
+These settings are not critical for our current setup, so we'll maintain them as they are.

 ![simulation](resources/setup_assistant/simulation.png)

-## Author Info
+## Author Infomation

 ---

-Enter the name and email address of the administrator of the Tobas package generated by the Setup Assistant.
+Enter the name and email address of the person administering the Tobas package that you're creating with the Setup Assistant.
+This step is important for keeping track of package ownership and for any necessary future communications.

 ![author_info](resources/setup_assistant/author_info.png)